 Initiated by Historian Carter G. Woodson in 1915, National African American History Month, also known as Black History Month, marks a time to celebrate and reflect upon the role that African Americans have played in shaping the course of our country's history.
-For 2016, the month's official theme is Hallowed Grounds: Sites of African American Memory, documenting physical places that are important in African American history.
-This compelling account certainly includes Washington, D.C., and the U.S. Capitol Building in particular.
+The compelling account of physical places that are important in African American history certainly includes Washington, D.C., and the U.S. Capitol Building in particular.

 One doesn't have to navigate deep into the Capitol Visitor Center (CVC) to find the Slave Labor Commemorative Marker, a solemn reminder of the role that slave labor played in the Capitol's construction.

 The craftsmanship, done by laborers who lacked the luxury of modern tools, is what stands out most to Prophet "PJ" Jones, an Administrative Operations Assistant in the Architect of the Capitol (AOC) Office Services Division.
 An avid collector of African American memorabilia, Jones views Black History Month as a time to educate people on the positive impacts that African American culture has had on our country's history and reflect on one's own contributions.
 "We need to focus more on our national history.
 I wish all young African Americans understand the importance of Black History Month," Jones said.